qelectrotech/qelectrotech-doc/branches/documentation/source/en/schema/rotate.rst

 Rotate object using keyboard shortcut
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As many other tools, QElectroTech is an applications which allows using keyboard shortcut.
+QElectroTech allows using keyboard shortcut to increase the working efficiency.

     1. Select the object which should be rotated.
     2. Press ``Space`` to rotate the object.

-For more information about keyboard shortcut, please refers to **keyboard shortcut** section.

 .. note::